OpenParEM/OpenParEM2D/scripts/README.txt

 Useful scripts

 process.sh          - Used in regression testing.
 See the README.txt file in the regression folder.

 regression.sh       - The regression testing script.
 See the README.txt file in the regression folder.

-proj_search - Recursively searches for setup files that either have or are missing keywords.
+checkBuilder.sh     - Part of the reqression suite for checking the builder app.

-A good place to install these three is in $HOME/bin.
+field_plot.py       - Automates plot setup in ParaView for the results of OpenParEM2D.

-field_plot.py - Automates plot setup in ParaView.
-Install in $HOME/.config/ParaView/Macros.
+                    - Note that there is not an equivalent script for OpenParEM3D.

 OpenParEM2D_save.py - Automates boundary and mode file construction in FreeCAD.
-Install in $HOME/.FreeCAD/Macro